projectara/greybus-spec/source/device_class/firmware.rst

 Table :num:`table-firmware-download-find-firmware-request` defines the Greybus Firmware Download Find Firmware Request payload.
-The Request contains a 10-byte firmware_tag of the firmware package requested for download.
+The Request contains a 10-byte firmware_tag and a 10-byte format of the firmware package requested for download.
 This may be used by the AP in an implementation-defined way to find the requested firmware package.

 .. figtable::
     :nofig: